 The language of this section has been simplified slightly, but its substance is unchanged.

-- (a) This sub-section permits the transfer of all forms of estates or interests in realty, whether vested or contingent, etc., by written instrument. - (b) This sub-section limits the generality of sub-section (a) by providing that it is not intended to validate otherwise invalid transfers because (i) one of the parties is subject to a disability, such as being a minor or an incapacitated person or a non-existent entity; or (ii) transferor lacks an estate or interest recognized as such by the common law.
-(The existing version is somewhat narrower, as it addresses two common-law doctrines (1) no one can claim to be the heir of a living person; and (2) no one can claim to be the owner of an estate in realty before the deed or other document which is the source of his title has been created.
-The language above attempts include these propositions by stating a more general rule prohibiting the attempted transfer of interests in land unrecognized by law. - (c) This sub-section re-states the existing version and confirms that non-vested are not subject to execution sales.
+Subsection (a) permits the transfer of all forms of estates or interests in realty, whether vested or contingent, etc., by written instrument.
+Subsection (b) limits the generality of sub-section (a).
+It makes it clear that it does not validate otherwise invalid transfers because such as when one of the parties is a minor or when the transferor lacks an estate or interest recognized by the common law such as when the transferor is the putative heir of a living person.
+The subsection highlights the most important instances of the more general common law rule that a person cannot be the owner of an estate in realty before the deed or other document that is the source of his title has been created.
+Subsection (c) restates the existing provision that nonvested interests are not subject to execution sales.